nilbersilva/JsonStreamer/README.md

 ## DataSetJsonStream
 This Class will stream a System.Data.DataSet as JSON UTF8 which can be Deserialized using the Async Method **DataSetJsonStreamDeserializer.DeserializeStream**

-This Deserializer Suports Lists the following types:
+This Deserializer Suports Lists of the following types:
 - Primitive Types (bool, int, long, double, single, etc)
 - String
 - Decimal